THE BEST PHOTOGRAPHY LOCATIONS IN MAINE

 Our journey has taken us to various photography spots throughout Maine.
 We have captured our first-hand experiences at each location and will share them with you in this series.
-Each article will feature multiple images from our Maine Photography Journey.
+Each article will feature multiple images from our travels.

 Kennebunkport is a charming coastal town in the southern part of the state.
 Its beautiful beaches, quaint shops and restaurants, and stunning ocean views are known for their beautiful beaches.
 The city is also home to the Bush family compound, so you never know who you might see when taking photos!
 This is an excellent area for photographs.

-Kennebec River Gorge: The Kennebec River Gorge is a hidden gem in central Maine.
+Kennebec River Gorge: The Kennebec River Gorge is a hidden gem in the central part of the state.
 The gorge is home to wildlife, including eagles, ospreys, and hawks.
 It’s also a great place to photograph the fall foliage.
-This photography spot is not as dynamic as the others but should not be overlooked.
+This spot is not as dynamic as the others but should not be overlooked.

-Maine has a stunning coastline and picturesque mountains.
 You will find some fantastic shots with so many beautiful places to explore.
 But one of our all-time favorite spots is the Pemaquid Point Lighthouse.
-When we traveled here during the daytime, we did exceptionally dynamic, colorful photography of the lighthouse, and we traveled back at night to do Milky Way photography.
+When we traveled here during the daytime, we did exceptionally dynamic, colorful images of the lighthouse, and we traveled back at night to do Milky Way photography.

 You can purchase tickets if you’d like to go inside.
 Website: http://bristolmaine.org/ – Email: bristolparks@tidewater.net – Telephone number: 207-677-2492